“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 “Captain,” Sully spoke up, “we’re receiving a transmission from Starfleet Command, Priority-One.”

 The image of Vice Admiral Tattok appeared on the viewscreen and while he was an old, little man, the Roylan certainly cut an imposing figure from his office in San Francisco.
-“Captain DeLuca, this coded channel is open to you and Deep Space Nine.”
+“Captain Murphy, this coded channel is open to you and Deep Space Nine.”
 The screen split into side-by-side views with Colonel Kira Nerys joining the admiral on the right side of the large monitor.

 “The Andromeda must not reach Deep Space Nine,” he ordered with a scowl.
 “Colonel Kira, you have my personal authority to stop that ship at all costs.”